SattvicRay/Kinematics/README.md

 VERSION or DATE: 5/11/2015
 HOW TO START THIS PROJECT: Run the ProjectileMotionDriver class, follow on-screen prompts.
 AUTHORS: Sattvic Ray, Vivek Vermani
-USER INSTRUCTIONS: Follow on-screen prompts.
+USER INSTRUCTIONS: When importing the folder, change package name to Kinematics.
+Follow on-screen prompts.